John

 Deferred Antagonism Test of Anti-Bacterial Activity

-Effect of S. Salivarius K12 Extract on Bacteria
+S. Salivarius K12 Extract on Bacteria

 S. salivarius K12 was grown in skim milk powder broth at 33° C.

 for 18 h.
-The bacterial cells were harvested by centrifugation and
+The bacterial cells were harvested by centrifugation

-ml of 95% methanol, pH 2.5 at room temperature for 2 h.
-The
+in 10 ml of 95% methanol, pH 2.5 at room temperature for 2 h.

-preparation was centrifuged to remove undissolved material.
-The
+The preparation was centrifuged to remove undissolved material.

-assay.
+diffusion assay.

-Inhibition of Black-Pigmented Bacteria (Prevotella Species) in
+of Black-Pigmented Bacteria (Prevotella Species) in Saliva by

-Saliva by S. Salivarius Strains
+S. Salivarius Strains

-Effect of S. salivarius K12 on Halitosis Subjects
+S. salivarius K12 on Halitosis Subjects

 Subjects, Treatment, Probiotic Instillation and Sample